Philosophy and Practice

 - Student and teacher interactions that exhibit courtesy and respect — this includes using soft voices in the classroom.
 Teachers and students are clearly on task and speak in a way appropriate for the situation — a little more loudly when addressing the whole group and very softly when in small group.

-- Whole to part (and part to whole) learning — What is the big picture that will pique her curiosity and draw the adolescent into the work?
+- Whole to part (and part to whole) learning — What is the big picture that will pique his or her curiosity and draw the adolescent into the work?
 The teacher reminds students to move between the whole to the parts and back again to help them understand relationships and concepts rather than facts in isolation.
 Field studies apply the concepts of “Pedagogy of Place.”
 These studies take students into the world, concretely show them the concepts they have studied in abstraction, and help them to develop compassion for all of life.

 - De-emphasis on competition and re-emphasis on cooperation — How do we encourage a sense of generosity and abundance rather than scarcity and fear?
 Teachers design activities and lessons to show students that “Everybody does better when everybody does better.”